hcloud-talos/terraform-hcloud-talos/README.md

 ### [Cilium](https://cilium.io/)

 - Cilium is a modern, efficient, and secure networking and security solution for Kubernetes.
-- It is used [Cilium as the CNI instead of the default Flannel](https://www.talos.dev/v1.6/kubernetes-guides/network/deploying-cilium/) instead of the default Flannel.
+- [Cilium is used as the CNI](https://www.talos.dev/v1.6/kubernetes-guides/network/deploying-cilium/) instead of the default Flannel.
 - It provides a lot of features like Network Policies, Load Balancing, and more.

 > [!IMPORTANT]